Better Business For All (BBfA)

-If you are planning to carry out any building work on your business premises you will need to check and see if you need planning permission.
-Your local council’s website will have a lot of informati...
+If you are planning to carry out any building work on your business premises you will need to check to see if you need planning permission.

-Businesses have a duty of care to ensure that they do not cause short or long term damage to our environment.
+Businesses have a duty of care to ensure that they do not cause short or long-term damage to the environment.
 Many business activities are carefully regulated to ensure this doesn't happen.
-Furthermor...
+Further...

 Avon Fire & Rescue service provide emergency and protection services to the communities of Bath and North East Somerset, Bristol, North Somerset and South Gloucestershire.
 While firefighting has trad...